System-level simulation: Modeling choices

 It is common in SLS to use 0D —sometimes 1D— equations to model physical phenomena with space variables, instead of 2D or 3D equations.
-The reason for such a choice is the size of the simulated systems, which is generally too large (i.e. too many elements and/or too large space extension) for the simulation to be computationally tractable.
+The reason for such a choice is the size of the simulated systems, which are generally too large (i.e. having too many elements or too much space extension) for the simulation to be computationally tractable.
 Another reason is that 3D models require the detailed geometry of each part to be modeled.
-This detailed knowledge might not be known to the modeler, especially if he/she works at an early step in the development process.
+This detailed knowledge might not be known to the modeler, especially if the modeling is done at an early step in the development process.